Mickybo and Me

 Mickybo and Me is a 2004 Northern Irish comedy-drama film written and directed by Terry Loane and based on the stage play Mojo Mickybo by Owen McCafferty.
-The film was produced by Working Title Films and released by Universal Studios.
+The film was produced by Working Title Films, and released by Universal Pictures.

 Plot

 An eight and a nine-year-old boy living in Belfast during The Troubles, one Catholic, one Protestant, become friends.
 They are obsessed with the film Butch Cassidy and the Sundance Kid and dream of robbing banks and emigrating to Australia.

 Although the boys are from completely different backgrounds, they bond quickly.
 After watching the film together, they take on the characters' personas.
 Later, believing that they will get blamed for an old man's death, they go 'on the run,' trying to escape to Australia.

 Their journey towards the ferry (which they believe will carry them to Australia) is a series of misadventures, including a 'bank robbery', riding a horse/ponies, a fire in a stable, escape from a police car.
 Once re-apprehended by the police, they did discover they had crossed the Irish border.